exlskills/micro-course-java-loop-statements/README.md

-# EXLskills Java Basics Course
+# EXLskills Java Loop Statements Micro Course

-This is the EXLskills free and open-source Java Basics Course.
-It guides learners via explanation, demonstration, and thorough practice, from no more than a basic understanding of Java, to a moderate level of essential coding proficiency.
+This is the EXLskills free and open-source Java Loop Statements Micro Course.
+It guides learners via explanation, demonstration, and thorough practice, from no more than a basic understanding of Java, to a moderate level of understanding regarding Java loop statements.

 ## About EXLskills